dendronhq/dendron-site/vault/dendron.topic.publishing.troubleshooting.md

 2. Check if your firewall is blocking port 8080
    - [windows](https://windowsreport.com/is-windows-firewall-blocking-port-program/)

+### Changes to vault files are not reflected in preview

+In order to get an updated site preview, you currently need to restart VSCode.

+### Certain hierarchies are not appearing

+All hierarchies you want to appear on the site must be listed in dendron.yml under `site: siteHierarchies:`

 ### My favicon isn't showing up

 This might be due to favicon caching on localhost.
 It should resolve when published.